-Wan \textit{et al.} \cite{wan2015reorientating,wan2019regrasp} propose to adjust the poses of objects on the flat table surface using a single robot arm, given mesh models of objects and the gripper.
-They calculate the convex hulls of the query objects and compute objects' stable placements on a horizontal table as the support.
-Hou \textit{et al.} \cite{hou2019reorienting,Hou-2018-105030} adopt pivoting, which is a manipulation primitive that relies on the gripper model and contact constrains, for reorienting tasks.
-The objects are contacted with the gripper and the working platform in the pivoting process.
-Mesh models are needed for mechanical analysis.
-Some works take complex supports into consideration for obtaining stable placements of objects.
-Cao \textit{et al.} \cite{cao2016analyzing} use a vertical pin to support the query object and compute stable placements that are different from poses supported by the horizontal surface.
-At the same time, they focus on the relatively simple support.
-It is still challenging to find objects’ stable placement poses on other complex supports.
-Ma \textit{et al.} \cite{ma2018regrasp} use the Bullet dynamic simulator to directly get the query object’s stable placements on the complex support by free drop trials.
-However, this approach is time-consuming and needs detailed physical information for accurate simulation results, such as masses of models and their friction.
+Wan \textit{et al.} \cite{wan2015reorientating,wan2019regrasp} propose a method for adjusting the poses of objects on a flat table surface using a single robot arm, given mesh models of objects and the gripper.
+They calculate the convex hulls of the query objects and compute the objects' stable placements on the table.
+Hou \textit{et al.} \cite{hou2019reorienting,Hou-2018-105030} adopt pivoting, a manipulation primitive that relies on the gripper model and contact constraints, for object reorientation.
+The objects contact the gripper and the working platform in the pivoting process, and mesh models are required for mechanical analysis.
+Some works consider complex supports for obtaining stable placements of objects.
+Cao \textit{et al.} \cite{cao2016analyzing} use a vertical pin to support the query object and compute stable placements that differ from poses supported by a horizontal surface.
+However, they focus on relatively simple supporting items.
+Obtaining objects' stable placements on complex supports is challenging.
+Ma \textit{et al.} \cite{ma2018regrasp} use the Bullet dynamic simulator to obtain the object's stable placements on a complex support through free drop trials in simulation.
+However, this approach is time-consuming and requires detailed physical information for accurate simulation results, such as the masses of models and friction.